utah-cs3550-fa24/assignments/hw7.md

 - You must assign an Elastic IP to this instance and record the IP in `DOMAIN.md`
 - You should be able to connect to your machine over SSH using the generated key pair.
+- The instance must be running when you are graded.

 **Phase 3** is worth 15 points.
 It is graded on:

-- Your instance must be running NGINX on ports 80 and 443.
+- Your instance must be running NGINX on port 80.
 - NGINX must proxy all requests to `localhost:8000`.

 **Phase 4** is worth 15 points.
 It is graded on: